trias-project/occ-cube-alien/README.md

 │
 └── src
     ├── belgium
-        ├── download.Rmd    : Script to trigger a download of occurrences in Belgium ├── create_db.Rmd   : Script to genereate a sqlite file and perform basic filtering ├── assign_grid.Rmd : Script to assign cell code to occurrences ├── aggregate.Rmd   : Script to aggregate data and make the Belgian data cube ├── europe
+        ├── 1_download.Rmd    : Script to trigger a download of occurrences in Belgium ├── 2_create_db.Rmd   : Script to genereate a sqlite file and perform basic filtering ├── 3_assign_grid.Rmd : Script to assign cell code to occurrences ├── 4_aggregate.Rmd   : Script to aggregate data and make the Belgian data cube ├── europe
-        ├── download.Rmd    : Script to trigger a download of occurrences in Belgium ├── assign_grid.Rmd : Script to perform basic filtering and assign cell code to occurrences ├── aggregate.Rmd   : Script to aggregate data and make the Belgian data cube
+        ├── 1_download.Rmd    : Script to trigger a download of occurrences in Belgium ├── 2_assign_grid.Rmd : Script to perform basic filtering and assign cell code to occurrences ├── 3_aggregate.Rmd   : Script to aggregate data and make the Belgian data cube
 ```

 ## Workflow